flosca/dmdp/README.md

 	2. We also upload small dump (tables/data.db) from 1k records for demonstration basic functional.

-	3. Contact us (emails at report) if you have any problem with it.

 ## License

 Copyright © Vladislav Skukov, Maxim Skoriukov